dainchatel/commitr/README.md

 Commitr will then run in the background on your machine.

 To stop it, run `npm stop`.
 If you stop it, it's important to run `npm run-script clear` before you restart, or it may try to create files that already exist or delete ones that don't.

-## Mechanism

-On initalization, Commitr selects a random number between 3 and 13 and makes that many dummy commits to the repo.
-After that, it checks every five minutes to see if it's a new day.
-If so, it again selects a random number between 3 and 13 and makes that number of commits.
-This keeps your Github commit chart nice and green.

 ## Issues